What is micropenis?

 What causes micropenis?

-Micropenis can occur alone, but usually occurs along with other disorders.
+Micropenis can happen alone, but usually happens along with other disorders.
 Hormone disorders that cause an abnormal level of the hormones involved in the development of the sexual organs may be seen in combination with micropenis.
 This can involve the pituitary gland or the hypothalamus.

 What are the symptoms of micropenis?

 The most common finding with micropenis is an infant penis size that is less than 1.9 centimeters when stretched gently.
 In some cases, low sperm count, resulting in infertility or decreased fertility, is found in adulthood.
 Micropenis may or may not be seen along with other disorders.
-Always consult your child's doctor for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

 How is micropenis diagnosed?

 Diagnosis is usually made by physical exam.
-Your child may then be referred to several specialists including a pediatric urologist (a doctor who specializes in disorders and care of the urinary tract and the male genital tract) and a pediatric endocrinologist (a doctor who specializes in hormones).
+Your child may then be referred to several specialists including a pediatric urologist (a healthcare provider who specializes in disorders and care of the urinary tract and the male genital tract) and a pediatric endocrinologist (a healthcare provider who specializes in hormones).

 What is the treatment for micropenis?